The IRS announced that the 2021 tax filing deadline has been extended to May 17, 2021.

-If you have a Health Savings Account (HSA), here’s some interesting news: you can make HSA contributions for the previous year before the tax deadline!
+If you own a Health Savings Account (HSA), here’s some good news: you can make HSA contributions for the previous year before the tax deadline!

 Sound too good to be true?
 Well, according to IRS publication 969, it is true.
 Here’s what you need to know about HSA contributions for the previous year:

-The IRS allows for a significant amount of flexibility when it comes to HSA contributions.
-If you were enrolled in an HSA and a high deductible health plan (HDHP) in 2019, you can make contributions to your HSA up until the tax filing deadline on July 15.
+The IRS allows for a considerable amount of flexibility when it comes to HSA contributions.
+If you were enrolled in an HSA and a high deductible health plan (HDHP) in 2020, you can make contributions to your HSA up until the tax filing deadline on May 17, 2021.

 There are a couple of benefits to making HSA contributions for last year.